What is ATOVAQUONE-PROGUANIL HCL?

 What side effects may I notice from receiving ATOVAQUONE-PROGUANIL HCL?

 See also How to Use section.
 Side effects may include nausea, vomiting, abdominal pain, headache, diarrhea, weakness, loss of appetite, and dizziness.
-If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.
 Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.
 Tell your doctor right away if any of these rare but very serious side effects occur: signs of serious liver problems (such as nausea and vomiting that are severe or don't stop, abdominal pain, unexplained tiredness, dark urine, yellowing eyes/skin), signs of anemia (such as worsening tiredness, rapid breathing, pale skin/lips/nails, fast heartbeat while resting), signs of severe infection (such as high fever, severe chills, body aches, sore throat).
 A very serious allergic reaction to this drug is rare.
 However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.
 In the US - Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.
 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Where should I keep ATOVAQUONE-PROGUANIL HCL?